Over a beer, of course

-B-SIDE shares a pint with the F&B entrepreneur while he talks industry and the danger of wearing rose-tinted lenses when you cook.
+B-Side shares a pint with F&B entrepreneur Lim Jialing as he talks industry and the danger of wearing rose-tinted lenses when you cook.

-Lim Jialiang looks unassuming when you first meet him.
-Keyword - ‘looks’.
-Often wearing what can affectionately be described as ‘unclecore’ in today’s terms, he’ll let you know that his sense of fashion is practical, comfortable and keeps him happy.
+Jialiang looks unassuming when you first meet him.
+Keyword — ‘looks’.
+Often wearing what can affectionately be described as ‘unclecore’ in today’s terms, he’ll let you know that his sense of fashion is practical and comfortable, and it keeps him happy.

 K: And what takes up most of your time?

 JL: Day-to-day distribution work.
 We set up a beer distribution company for the distribution of a Western Australian brand called Rocky Ridge, which is one of the first few sustainability-minded breweries out here in Singapore.

 A lot of the processes they have in the brewery is very tied to using sustainable resources.